Elo Ratings

 Ratings tend to converge on a player's true strength relative to their opponents after about 30 matches.
-The match results sets used are from the following servers:

 Each player is given an initial rating of 1500.
 As each match is played the rating for the players are updated based on the following formulas: